By some accounts, there’s only so much tinkering you can do to Jira Service Management.

 Read our tips for non-technical teams new to Jira Service Management.

-6. When you want to bring your service points into one system
+5. When you want to bring your service points into one system

 Savvy JSM users with a variety of service needs use the same JSM instance to deliver them rather than spreading them out across instances or tools.
 For example, Blanch recalls the case of Polish convenience store chain Żabka, which has four parallel JSM use cases enabled by site-level customization:

-“They use Refined for a Global help center, a second site with a service desk project relevant to the 6,000+ retail stores out on the field, a third ‘hidden’ site containing internal IT related projects only, and a fourth for other service desk projects.”
+“They use Refined Sites for a Global help center, a second site with a service desk project relevant to the 6,000+ retail stores out on the field, a third ‘hidden’ site containing internal IT related projects only, and a fourth for other service desk projects.”